 Once JMA has made its official announcement you can expect to enjoy the cherry blossoms at peak bloom for about one week.

 Q5.
-Any tips for seeing cherry blossoms at night?
+Any tips for seeing cherry blossoms at night in Japan?

 The best way to delight in the full bloom of cherry blossoms is under the moonlight.
 The moonlight casts a filter over the blossoms, creating a dreamy, romantic mood.
 In Tokyo, try to visit a popular spot like Roppongi or Rikugien in the daytime then again at night to marvel in the change in scenery.
 Accent your nighttime viewing with a bottle of your favorite beverage.